How are Naturopathic Doctors Trained?

 Upon completion of the graduation requirements, the student is awarded a Doctor of Naturopathic Medicine degree (N.D.).
 Graduates sit for professional board exams to become licensed as general practice naturopathic doctors within licensed states or as individual jurisdictions allow.

 For more information and Frequently Asked Questions regarding Naturopathic Medicine, please click on the following link:

 Philosophy of Naturopathic Medicine

-Naturopathic doctors (ND’s) are primary care physicians clinically trained in natural therapeutics and whose philosophy is derived in part from a Hippocratic teaching more than 2000 years old: Vis mediatrix naturae— nature is the healer of all diseases.
+Naturopathic doctors (ND’s) are clinically trained in natural therapeutics and whose philosophy is derived in part from a Hippocratic teaching more than 2000 years old: Vis medicatrix naturae— nature is the healer of all diseases.
 Their practice is based on the same basic bio-medical science foundation that allopathic practice is; however, their philosophies and approaches differ considerably from their conventional counterparts.
-Naturopathic physicians diagnose disease and treat patients by using natural modalities such as physical manipulation, clinical nutrition, herbal medicine, homeopathy, counseling, acupuncture, and hydrotherapy, among others.
+Naturopathic doctors diagnose disease and treat patients by using natural modalities such as physical manipulation, clinical nutrition, herbal medicine, homeopathy, counseling, acupuncture, and hydrotherapy, among others.
 They choose treatment based on the individual patient, not based on the generality of symptoms.
 This approach has proven successful in treating both chronic and acute conditions.

 The six principles that guide the therapeutic methods and modalities of naturopathic medicine include: